openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getAllOAuthTokens(name: string, owner: string): Promise&lt;Array&lt;OAuthTokenInfo&gt;&gt;

-Obtains information about all OAuth access tokens of an app account visible to the specified app.
-This method uses a promise to return the result.
+Obtains all OAuth tokens visible to the caller for an app account.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount